AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/crowdfunding_contract.md

 ### Install tools

-Please ensure that the you already have [Installed the Sandbox](../../../guides/developer_guides/getting_started/quickstart.md).
+Please ensure that the you already have [Installed the Sandbox](../../../guides/developer_guides/getting_started/quickstart.md)

-And if using VSCode, see [here](../../../guides/developer_guides/getting_started/quickstart.md) to install Noir LSP, where you'll benefit from syntax highlighting, profiling, and more.

 ### Create an Aztec project